Georgia State vs. Arkansas State NCAA Football Odds, Plays and Insights | November 20, 2021

 Georgia State Stats and Trends

-- In Georgia State's 10 games this year, it has seven wins against the spread.

-- Georgia State's games this year have hit the over on six of 10 set point totals (60%).
+- Georgia State's games this year have gone over the total in six out of 10 opportunities (60%).

-- Georgia State is 2-0 against the spread and 2-0 overall this season when the team records more than 41.1 points.
+- Georgia State is 2-0 against the spread and 2-0 overall this season when the team notches more than 41.1 points.

 - The Panthers have turned the ball over 10 times this season, four fewer than the Red Wolves have forced (14).